borfast/decision-engine/README.md

 engine.decide(peter)  # This returns True
 ```

-As you can see, the DictSource knows how to fetch the age from the data dictionaries.
+As you can see, the `DictSource` knows how to fetch the age from the data dictionaries.
 You can check this tiny bit by
 running `age.get_value(bob)` and it should return `17`.

-When passing the data dictionaries to the Engine along with the Rules we created, the Engine will pass the data to each
+When passing the data dictionaries to the `Engine` along with the rules we created, the `Engine` will pass the data
-Rule,  which in turn will pass it to each Source that requires it - in this case, the DictSource - which will then
+to each `Rule`, which in turn will pass it to each `Source` that requires data (in this case, only the `DictSource`,
-fetch the value from the key you instantiated it with.
+since `FixedValueSource` doesn't need input data), which will then fetch the value from the key you instantiated it
+with.

 To put it another way, a DictSource only knows you want it to fetch data from a dictionary that will show up sometime
 in the future, and it knows which key in the dictionary you want it to fetch the data from.

-FixedValueSource is an exception, as it is initialized with a specific value right from the start but just like any
+`FixedValueSource` is an exception, as it is initialized with a specific value right from the start but just like any
-other Source, this value is only used when a Rule asks for its value.
+other `Source`, this value is only used when a `Rule` asks for its value.

+When `engine.decide()` is called, it iterates over the list of rules and calls `check()` on each of them.
+So when
+`age_rule.check()` is called, the rule will use the `GreaterThanOrEqual` `Comparison` to make sure that the value
+we get from the `age` `Source` (which gets its value from data['age']) is greater than or equal to the value we get
+from the `minimum_age` `Source` (which always has the same value)`.

 ---